KShebek/cbe504/main.typ

 It is difficult to directly interpret #ref(<eq:molecular_ads_eq_constant>) given the fact that #conc("*") is difficult to measure.
 Instead, the property that is generally measured is $#conc("*")_0$, which is the number density of all adsorption sites both vacant and occupied.
-We can write a site balance that states
+We can write a site balance that states the number of sites does not change:
 $ conc("*")_0 equiv conc("*") + sum_j [A_j^"*"], $
 where the summation accounts for all possible adsorbate species at the surface sites.
 #footnote[This assumes that the concentration of surface sites remains constant over the course of the reaction, which is not always the case (e.g. if catalyst deactivation or coking occurs, such that the sites must be regenerated).]